Heilipus squamosus

 Habitat

 Southeastern United States in areas supporting Lauraceae vegetation, including coastal plains and swampy regions.
 Associated with tree bases near ground level, pine bark, and shoots.
-Found in both forest and cultivated avocado groves.
+Found in both native forest and cultivated avocado groves.

 Distribution